thawn/abstracts-explorer/README.md

 # Run all tests including slow ones
 pytest -m ""

+# Run end-to-end tests (requires Chrome or Firefox browser)
+pytest -m e2e

+# Run E2E tests with verbose output
+pytest tests/test_web_e2e.py -v -m e2e

+# Run E2E tests with Firefox instead of Chrome
+E2E_BROWSER=firefox pytest tests/test_web_e2e.py -v -m e2e
 ```

+**Note:**
-**Note:** Tests requiring LM Studio are marked as `slow` and skipped by default.
+- Tests requiring LM Studio are marked as `slow` and skipped by default.
 To run them, use `pytest -m slow` (requires LM Studio running with a chat model loaded).
+- End-to-end tests are marked as `e2e` and require either Chrome or Firefox browser.
+These tests use Selenium to automate browser interactions and verify the web UI works correctly.
+By default, Chrome is tried first, then Firefox.
+You can specify a browser with the `E2E_BROWSER` environment variable.

 ### Code Structure